CyriacBr/class-fixtures-factory/README.md

 Because `class-fixtures-factory` relies on metadata, you'll have to:

 1. Register all the classes you're going to use
-2. Annoate properties with decorators
+2. Annotate properties with decorators
-   Besides the decorators shiped with the lib, you can also use `class-validator` decorators.
+   Besides the decorators shipped with the lib, you can also use `class-validator` decorators.

 ```ts
 import { FixtureFactory } from 'class-fixtures-factory';